lmee/A2UI-Android/specification/gulf_protocol.md

 - `weight`: An optional number used by `Row` and `Column` containers to determine proportional sizing.
 - `componentProperties`: A required object that defines the component's type and properties.

-### 2.3.`componentProperties` (Discriminated Union)
+### 2.4.`componentProperties` (Generic Object)

-This object uses a "discriminated union" pattern.
-It **must** contain exactly one key, where the key is the string name of the component type (e.g., `"Text"`, `"Row"`, `"Button"`).
-The value of that key is an object containing the specific properties for that component.
+On the wire, this object is generic.
+Its structure is not defined by the core GULF protocol.
+Instead, its validation is based on the active **Catalog**.
+For a given component, it **must** contain exactly one key, where the key is the string name of the component type from the catalog (e.g., `"Text"`, `"Row"`).
+The value is an object containing the properties for that component, as defined in the catalog.

 **Example:** A `Text` component: